Vishnucreate/EDA_exoplanet/README.md

 # EDA_exoplanet
 Discover stars in the universe with this Google Colab notebook.
 Analyze astronomical data, classify stars, explore spectral characteristics, and visualize celestial objects using Python.
 Begin your astronomical exploration now.
+Finding Exoplanets with Python: This readme file accompanies the Google Colab notebook that utilizes the Lightkurve library.
+Discover exoplanets through data analysis of transit signals from space telescopes.
+Learn how to preprocess, detrend, and analyze light curves.
+Extract planetary candidates, validate signals, and visualize transit curves.
+Dive into the exciting field of exoplanet research using Python and Lightkurve in this comprehensive notebook.
+Unveil new worlds beyond our solar system with ease.